reruo321/CPP-Self-Study/CS/Assembly/GCC/-mpreferred-stack-boundary/README.md

 ##### fun()
 ![fun_b_2](https://github.com/reruo321/CPP-Self-Study/assets/48712088/b4d4625d-6699-4336-8f72-e6e2c97845fb)

+Statements:

-1. I mentioned above that `%esp` was the multiple of 4 before calling `fun()`.
+1. `%esp` was the multiple of 4 before calling `fun()`.
 2. Each push subtracts 4 from `%esp`.
 3. At 0x565561c1, `0x84` (132) is subtracted from `%esp` to allocate memory for buffer.

-Therefore, `%esp` is always a multiple of `4`.
+Conclusion: After calling `main()`, `%esp` is always a multiple of `4` in this program.

-However, you may doubt and say: "Hey, there is no guarantee that the stack is aligned when calling the main function. **If `%esp % 4 != 0` at the beginning, it will ruin all your proof on the stack alignment!**"
+However, you may doubt and say: "Hey, there is no guarantee that the stack is always aligned when calling the main function, like your Statement 1. **If `%esp % 4 != 0` at the beginning, it will ruin your proof!**"

 Okay, let's talk about this later after seeing all other programs.